 Cops are under fire every night.

-You don't hear any concern ever about the police, the good people that that literally put their lives on the line that are dedicated to protect and serve their communities, and all that's happening is the anarchists are emboldened.
+You don't hear any concern ever about the police, the good people that literally put their lives on the line that are dedicated to protect and serve their communities.

-And like then you have the idiocy of sanctuary state and city policies.
+And like then you have the idiocy of sanctuary, state, and city policies.

-Then you have the idiocy of no bail, like in New York, which you know, Joe Biden has bought into all of this madness.
+Then you have the idiocy of no bail like in New York, which, you know, Joe Biden has bought into all of this madness.

-He's trying to what save the Democrats from themselves and their demand, their bigger fight is that Donald Trump wants to save lives.
+And their bigger fight is that Donald Trump wants to save lives.

-I mean, where is where are their priorities?
+I mean, where are their priorities?

 At what point do they have some culpability here?

-You know, what where's when do you get held accountable for your culpability as a politician?
+When do you get held accountable for your culpability as a politician?

 And I don't blame the mom of Horace Lorenzo Anderson Jr. now saying, yeah, I hold them responsible for this.

-President, you know, warning Cuomo, warning De Blasio that they've got to end this crime wave in New York, or the president saying, I will step in.
+President, you know, warning Cuomo, warning de Blasio that they've got to end this crime wave in New York, or the president saying, I will step in.

 Now it gets a little complicated.